phzwart/ssbc/docs/theory.md

 - "What error rate should we expect in automated decisions?"

 ...require quantitative answers with statistical guarantees.

+**Crucially**, these guarantees are:
+- **Distribution-free**: Valid regardless of how your data is distributed
+- **Model-agnostic**: Valid for ANY classifier (deep learning, tree ensembles, etc.)
+- **Frequentist**: No Bayesian assumptions, no priors, no hyperparameters to tune
+- **Finite-sample**: Valid with n=50, n=100, not just n→∞
+- **Non-parametric**: No assumptions about functional forms or parametric families

+This makes SSBC deployable in domains where:
+- Data distributions are unknown or non-standard
+- Sample sizes are limited by cost or rarity
+- Frequentist guarantees are required (medical, legal, regulatory)
+- Bayesian priors are unavailable or unjustifiable
+- Black-box models are used (neural networks, vendor APIs)

 ### Our Framework Provides